Warburton Campus

 Our campus facilities

-Our campus facilities consist of two admin buildings, a library, a home economics room, six classrooms, a manual arts room, a teacher resources room, and a sports shed and a garden shed.
+Our campus facilities consist of two admin buildings, a library, a home economics room, six classrooms, a manual arts room, a teacher resources room, a sports shed and a garden shed.

 Our students